wdi-atx-11/testing/node-mocha-testing-intro/README.md

 #### What is TDD?
 For that matter, what is BDD?

 BDD is behavior-driven development.
 We can utilize TDD within a BDD framework.
 BDD is a more holistic approach to TDD.
-With BDD we describe __*behaviors*__ that our app should achieve and we develop from the start with these in mind.
+With BDD we describe __*behaviors*__ that our app should achieve, then write tests to reflect these concerns, and we develop from the start with these in mind.
 This way we have clearly defined goals and standards to hold our app to.
 The goal of BDD is to have your __whole team__ gaining value from your tests, not just one part of the team (i.e. developers or engineers).
-BDD makes it easier for your Product Manager to visualize the necessity of TDD, which means more overall efficiency and possibly lower costs in the long run.
+BDD makes it easier for your Product Manager/Designer/CEO to visualize the necessity of TDD as an overall business concern, which means more overall efficiency and possibly lower costs (or a *raise* for you) in the long run.

 > BDD can, and should be, used together with TDD and unit testing methods.